Apthubies/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x hello give the owner of the file hello permission to execute chmod u+x,g+x,o+r helllo give the owner,groups and other users permission to the file chmod ugo+x hello gives the owner, groups, and other users permissions
+chmod u+x hello give the owner of the file hello permission to execute chmod u+x,g+x,o+r helllo give the owner,groups and other users permission to the file chmod ugo+x hello gives the owner, groups, and other users permissions chmod 007 hello gives the owner of the file no permission, groups no permission and permission to other users